-When I got the opportunity to go on a work trip to the Bahamas to finally get my full certification and not have to take that uber-boring pool skills class one more time before doing a Discover SCUBA day, my immediate reaction was a “HELLS YES!” (shouted in all caps, of course).
+When I got the opportunity to go on a work trip to the Bahamas to finally get my full certification, my immediate reaction was a “HELL YEAH!” putting aside all fear of sharks.
 And I even roped in a good pal (trust me, talking her into jetsetting to a beautiful, serene, remote spot in the Bahamas on the work clock was like asking her to cut out and lend me her spare kidney, let me tell you), so I had a reliable underwater buddy who could handle being responsible for my life at 100 feet below the ocean surface.
 And thus, SCUBA School commenced.